-Daylight is made up of numerous light spectrums, and as natural light varies from morning to night, individuals’ melatonin levels correspond with exposure.
+Daylight is made up of numerous light spectra, and as natural light varies from morning to night, individuals’ melatonin levels correspond with exposure.
 Ideally, levels of melatonin should be low during waking hours but increase closer to bedtime.

 BuildingGreen notes that people spend an average of 87 percent of their time indoors.
 As people spend less time outdoors, they have less exposure to the natural rhythms of daylight.
 However, technology has evolved to allow indoor lighting to mimic the effects of natural light in an office, helping to optimize people’s circadian rhythms and improve mood and productivity.

 With an increasing number of corporations paying more attention to employee health and well-being, this aspect of office design has become a greater priority.

 It’s important to provide the right lighting (in terms of both intensity and color) during business hours.
 Here’s how the cutting-edge amenity of circadian lighting systems can support office workers throughout the day.